Obarun/66/doc/66-boot.md

 - `init.conf` : this file contains a set of `key=value` pairs. ***All*** keys are mandatory where the name of the key ***must not*** be changed.
 This is the file available to a user to configure the boot process.
 By default:

-    * `VERBOSITY=0` : increases/decreases the verbosity of the *stage1* process.
+    * `VERBOSITY=1` : increases/decreases the verbosity of the *stage1* process.

     * `LIVE=%%livedir%%` : an absolute path; creates the scandir at *LIVE*.
 The value will depend by default on the `-D livedir=live` option set at compile time.

     * `PATH=/usr/bin:/usr/sbin:/bin:/sbin:/usr/local/bin` : the initial value for the *PATH* environment variable that will be passed on to all starting processes unless it's overridden by *PATH* declaration with the **-e** option.
-It is absolutely necessary for [execline](https://skarnet.org/software/execline/),[s6](https://skarnet.org/software/s6/) and all *66 command* binaries to be accessible via *PATH*, else the machine will not boot.
+It is absolutely necessary for [execline](https://skarnet.org/software/execline/) and all *66 command* binaries to be accessible via *PATH*, else the machine will not boot.

     * `TREE=boot` : name of the *tree* to start.
 This *tree* should contain a sane set of services to bring up the machine into an operating system.
 Service marked `earlier` will start early at the invocation of [tree init](66-tree.html#init) command. *stage2* will then start any other service type.
 It is the responsibility of the system administrator to build this tree without errors.

     * `RCINIT=%%skel%%/rc.init` : an absolute path.
 This file is launched at the end of *stage1* and run as *stage2*.
-It calls [tree init](66-tree.html#init) command to initiate any enabled services inside of *TREE* except the earlier ones which were already initiated by *stage1*.
-After that it invokes [66 start](66-start.html) command to bring up all services.
+It invokes the [66 tree start](66-tree.html) command to initiate and bring up all enabled services inside of *TREE* (the earlier ones were already initiated by *stage1*).

     * `RCSHUTDOWN=%%skel%%/rc.shutdown` : an absolute path.
 This is launched when a shutdown is requested also called *stage3*.
 It invokes [66 tree stop](66-tree.html) command to bring down all services of *TREE*.